 The race has thrown up its share of shocks down the years, with five winners returned at odds of 100/1.
 They were: Tipperary Tim (1928), Gregalach (1929), Caughoo (1947), Foinavon (1967) and Mon Mome (2009).

-The maximum field allowed in the Grand National is now set at 40.
-The biggest field ever to compete was 66 back in 1929, while only ten lined-up back in 1883 - the smallest ever turnout.
+The maximum field allowed in the Grand National is now set at 34, reduced from 40 for the first time in 2024.
+The biggest field ever to compete was 66 back in 1929, while only 10 lined-up back in 1883 - the smallest ever turnout.

 Back in 1984, 23 horses completed the course, a record high, while there were only two finishers in 1928.

-Gordon Elliot, who saddled Silver Birch in 2007 and two-time winner Tiger Roll, is closing in on equalling that record haul.
+Gordon Elliott, who saddled Silver Birch in 2007 and two-time winner Tiger Roll, is closing in on equalling that record haul.

 George Stevens won five times from 1856-1870.
 In more recent times the likes of Carl Llewellyn, Ruby Walsh, Davy Russell and Derek Fox have won two Grand Nationals.
 Leighton Aspell achieved a notable feat by riding two different winners back-to-back in Pineau Du Re and Many Clouds in 2014/15.